serverless/dashboard/docs/instrumentation/index.md

 ## Adding the AWS Observability Integration
 Once you have [created your organization](../product/create-org.md) you need to add an AWS Observability Integration to your org.
 The AWS Observability Integration is the foundation for all the data we collect about your apps and services.
-Adding the AWS Observability integration will create a new [IAM Role](#serverless-iam-role) in your account.
-We use this to take inventory of your account, and give you control for what's collected.

-If you have multiple AWS accounts, you can add more than one AWS Integration to your org.
-This will give you the ability to explore across all your applications.
-You are limited to adding each AWS Account to one org only.
+Adding this integration does the following.

+1. Creates an [IAM Role](#serverless-iam-role) using CloudFormation.
+This first step usually only takes a few seconds.
+1. Sets up a [Cloudwatch Metric Stream](../glossary.md#cloudwatch-metric-stream).
+This will collect metrics across all your functions.
+1. Sets up [Kinesis Firehose](../glossary.md#kinesis-firehose) for sending logs and metrics to Serverless Consoles

+Steps 2 and 3 happen in the background and usually take about 5 minutes to setup.
+You'll automatically see metrics show up on the metrics page when it is complete.

 ### Synching Inventory
-Once you have an AWS Observability Integration setup, the collection of [logs and traces](./enabling-logs-traces.md) is based around the set of inventory of Lambda Functions in your AWS account.
-Synching is handling automatically on a 24 hour basis, or can be triggered manually to add new recently deployed functions.
-Metrics for all your functions are collected automatically as they are deployed.

-### Enabling per Function Monitoring Features
-Once you have added your Integration, you are set to unlock the full potential of Serverless Console for your individual functions.
-To [enable logs, traces, and dev-mode](./enabling-logs-traces.md) go to Settings -> Integrations and Edit to access per function configuration.
+Once you have an AWS Observability Integration setup you can [enable additional monitoring features](./enabling-logs-traces.md) for each function by going to Settings -> Integrations -> Edit and adding the desired features for each function.
+You will need to synch inventory to see new functions deployed in the last 24 hours.

 ## Removing the AWS Observability Integration
 It is best to use the Console UI to remove any AWS Accounts you have setup.
 This automates the process of all associated instrastructure in your account.
 This includes the [CloudFormation Stack](../glossary.md#cloudformation-stack), [IAM Role](../glossary.md#iam-roles), [Metric Streams](../glossary.md#cloudwatch-metric-stream)and any [Lambda Layers](./glossary.md#lambda-layer) and [Cloudwatch Log Subscription Filters](../glossary.md#cloudwatch-subscriptions).